-- ▶ Our aim is to estimate $\mathbb{E}p(\phi(X))$ for p(x) some pmf (or pdf) defined for $x \in \Omega$. - ▶ Up to this point we have based our estimates on iid draws from either p itself, or some proposal distribution with pmf q. - ▶ In MCMC we simulate a correlated sequence $X_0, X_1, X_2, ...$ which satisfies $X_t \sim p$ (or at least X_t converges to p in distribution) and rely on the usual estimate $\hat{\phi}n = n^{-1} \sum{t=0}^{n-1} \phi(X_t)$. - ▶ We will suppose the space of states of X is finite (and therefore discrete). - But it should be kept in mind that MCMC methods are applicable to countably infinite and continuous state spaces, and in fact one of the most versatile and widespread classes of Monte Carlo algorithms currently.
+- Our aim is to estimate Ep(φ(X)) for p(x) some pmf (or pdf) defined for x ∈ Ω. - Up to this point we have based our estimates on iid draws from either p itself, or some proposal distribution with pmf q. - In MCMC we simulate a correlated sequence X0, X1, X2, .... which satisfies Xt ~ p (or at least Xt converges to p in distribution) and rely on the usual estimate φ̂n = n-1 ∑n-1t=0 φ(Xt). - We will suppose the space of states of X is finite (and therefore discrete) but it should be kept in mind that MCMC methods are applicable to countably infinite and continuous state spaces.